Brains AND looks. I might as well hang up my coat now.

 Global engineering association the IEEE has chosen a woman described by her supervisors as "the 'Energizer Bunny'" as its designated "New Face of Engineering" for 2010.
 Sanna Gaspard, New Face of Engineering 2010 as nominated by the IEEE.
 Credit: Carnegie Mellon World Peace?
 Not specifically.
-But she does like helping children …
+But she does like helping …

 Brains AND looks.
 I might as well hang up my coat now.